As well as borrowing for the purchase of a home, your client may borrow extra money:

 - Buy land to extend security (current property)

-Loans can be used for non-home improvement purposes, or a combination of home improvements and non-home improvements, up to 80% LTV only.
+Loans can be used for non-home improvement purposes, or a combination of home improvements and non-home improvements.

 - Buy land and/or property separate from security - current property*